wasif-exe/G80-Simulation/README.md

 This project was inspired by the original artwork and concept created by Fragment[https://fragment.in/artworks/g80/].
 Their work provided the foundational ideas for this simulation.

-Special thanks to:
-- Google Fonts for providing the Orbitron and Exo 2 fonts.
-- The open-source community for tools and resources that made this project possible.

 ---

 License